fmerg/pymerkle/docs/tree.rst

   }

-One can retrieve the tree as follows:
+The tree can be retrieved as follows:

 .. code-block:: python

-    loaded_tree = MerkleTree.fromJSONFile('relative_path/backup.json')
+    loaded = MerkleTree.fromJSONFile('relative_path/backup.json')

 Persistence